tawebbcn/bcn-webdev-checklists/slides-guidelines.md

 'Slides are there to support your ideas, not to make them for you'

-### //@TODO FEEDBACK
+### //@ToDo Presentations Feedback

-## Start of Project Week
+## Start of Project Checklist
 - Set an hour to start daily presentations.
-- schedule time with Irene.
+- Schedule time with Irene.
-- evaluate number of projects vs duration of presentations.
+- Evaluate number of projects vs duration of presentations.
-- block calendar.
+- Block calendar.
-- remember Ania to test gear, get camera ready for photos.
+- Remember Ania to test gear, get camera ready for photos.
-- designate DJ ;-)
+- Designate DJ ;-)

-## During Project Week
+## Daily Checklist

-- Slides Timeline:
+- Provide slides:
   - Day 1: Title, It's a ... (time given: 1 min)
   - Day 2: User can ..., Challenges (time given: 2 min)
   - Day 3: Learnings, If I were to start from scratch ... (time given: 3 min)